Anmol-toor/Anmol-toor-AIDI1002_MLP_FinalProject/README.md

    - PyTorch
    - Matplotlib
    - NumPy
+3. Download the dataset from [here](https://www.kaggle.com/datasets/uciml/electric-power-consumption-data-set) and place it in the project directory.
-3. Open the `Transformer.ipynb` file in Jupyter Notebook and run the cells sequentially to train the model and visualize results.
+4. Open the `Transformer.ipynb` file in Jupyter Notebook and run the cells sequentially to train the model and visualize results.

 ## Results
 The model's predictions deviate significantly from the actual sigmoid function, highlighting challenges in training Transformers for such tasks.